D-Bits/Danabases-Blog/content/posts/2020-05-07-overhauling-this-website.md

 ## Hosting

 Since GitHub Pages is powered by Jekyll, which I am no longer using, I found myself in need of a new hosting service.
+For static website, I found the most ideal option to be Netlify.
+Netlify not only allows you to host static sites for free, but also allows you to easily add a lot of functionality to them, that would normally be associated with web applications.

 ## Final Thoughts